thycotic/ss-docs/admin/import-export-settings/index.md

 - LauncherDeploymentType

+### Protocol Handler Settings (Install-Time)

-**Protocol Handler Settings (Install-Time)** - These settings correspond to the Launcher Settings (Runtime) section on the Configuration General page.
+- These settings correspond to the Launcher Settings (Runtime) section on the Configuration General page.

+### Permission Options

-**Permission Options** - These settings correspond to the Permission Options section on the Configuration General page.
+ - These settings correspond to the Permission Options section on the Configuration General page.

 Default Secret Permissions can be one of the following: